Best practice agronomy for cereals and oilseed rape

 A one day classroom-based course

-Phil Humphrey, Agronomist, NIAB TAG and Alison Barnett, Consultant, NIAB TAG
+Phil Humphrey, Agronomist, NIAB and Alison Barnett, Consultant, NIAB

 Module 1 (half day):